 This 19-day program of birding adventures seeks to see all the main species of Chile, covering all habitats from north to south of one of the world’s most beautiful countries.
 Mountain landscapes come in many flavors, from high altitude plateaus to snow-capped volcanoes with forested foothills, and from massive high Andean valleys to Patagonian massifs with hanging glaciers.
 Chile has them all.
 Away from the mountains, the rich Pacific Ocean, the driest desert in the world and rich coastal wetlands, will also be part of our itinerary.
 Birds are as varied as are the sceneries; from the impressive Andean Condor to the sought-after Diademed Sandpiper-Plover.
-Our pelagic trips are brimming with Albatrosses, our temperate forest is home to the southernmost parrots, endangered hummingbird species hold on in the desert, and many Chilean and Southern Cone endemics are to be seen.
+Our pelagic trips are brimming with Albatrosses, our temperate forests are home to the southernmost parrots, the critically endangered Chilean Woodstar holds-on in the northern desert, plus many Chilean and Southern Cone endemics.
 This tour covers them all.

 Birding All of Chile is a comprehensive journey through the country and offers the most complete bird list.
 We’ll stay in comfortable accommodation in picturesque locations, topped off by tasty food and award-winning wines.
 We are locals, passionate about our country’s natural history and eager to share it.

 For more details of pricing and the itinerary please use the Contact Form